Franklin Gothic: Digital copies

 While ITC Franklin Gothic is the most common release, it has been criticised for modifying the structure of the family considerably.
 Calligrapher and design historian Paul Shaw argued that it was a failure for "mucking about with the distinctive Franklin Gothic g.
 In ITC Franklin Gothic...the ear on the g keeps popping up like a schoolchild overly eager to answer a question."

 The American Type Founders Collection (ATF Collection; unrelated to the original American Type Founders) has released a version named ATF Franklin Gothic.
 The characters of this version are more expanded than many previous releases.

 An open source interpretation of Franklin Gothic has been made by Impallari Type as Libre Franklin.
 Libre Franklin is available on Google Fonts.

 Alternate Gothic

 Alternate Gothic was designed by Morris Fuller Benton for A.T.F. in 1903.
-It is essentially a moderately bold condensed version of Franklin Gothic, made in three numbered widths.
-No.1 is the most condensed, 3 the least.
+It is essentially a moderately bold condensed version of Franklin Gothic, made in three numbered widths - No.1 is the most condensed, 3 the least.
+One feature that sets it apart from Franklin Gothic is the absence of a bottom serif on the digit 1, like in Akzidenz-Grotesk.